 With a focus on the future of journalism, we aim to provide serious reflection upon journalism's received ideas, produce analysis and criticism, and propose new ways of thinking about and understanding journalism as an institution and as a practice.

 Our research draws upon the concepts, knowledge and methods of a number of disciplines, including journalism studies, communication studies, media studies, cultural studies, sociology, political economy, history, political science, philosophy, science and linguistics, profiting from both multi-disciplinary and inter-disciplinary approaches.

 Our special projects are centered on student involvement and student leadership.
 They seek to develop critical reflection skills and to foster an understanding of the complexities and increasing diversity of the society our journalism is meant to serve.

 - Support the need for scholarly understanding of journalism's role and function in a democratic society;

-- Provide students with the opportunity to study journalism from a theoretical perspective;
+- Provide students with the opportunity to develop their own models of research practice and journalism creation;

-- Train scholars to conduct journalism-specific research and produce contemporary Canadian research;
+- Train future scholars to conduct impactful journalism-specific research and creation in a contemporary Canadian context;

-- Complement the Department of Journalism’s highly successful vocational programs at the undergraduate and diploma levels.
+- Complement the Department of Journalism’s highly successful professional programs at the undergraduate and diploma levels.